When You Know It’s Harmful… But Still Can’t Leave

 After prolonged emotional manipulation, the nervous system learns to stay on high alert.
 You may feel constantly watchful, bracing for the next shift in mood or behavior.
 This state is called “hypervigilance.”

 When the relationship temporarily returns to calm or affection, your body experiences relief.
-Relief can feel incredibly powerful after long stretches of tension.
+Relief feels incredibly powerful after long stretches of tension.

 Over time, your nervous system begins to chase that relief.

-This is one reason leaving a narcissist can feel frightening rather than freeing.
+This is one reason leaving a narcissist feels frightening rather than freeing.
 Even when the relationship causes harm, it also becomes familiar.
 Your body learns the rhythm of the chaos.

-Familiar pain can sometimes feel safer than unknown peace.
+Familiar pain sometimes feels safer than unknown peace.

 If part of you fears life outside the relationship, that fear deserves compassion.
 Your system spent a long time adapting to survive emotional instability.